Skip to content

 Usage

-Use this node to discover which databases are accessible with your MySQL credentials before selecting one for queries, table listing, or schema exploration.
-It’s typically placed early in a workflow to drive subsequent selections for table info, queries, or visual query building.
+Use this node when you need to discover available databases on a MySQL server before selecting one for queries or schema exploration.
+Typically placed early in a workflow to guide dynamic selection of target databases for subsequent operations.

 Inputs